NHSDigital/nhs-notify-web-cms/docs/pages/pricing-and-commercial/how-to-pay.md

 We'll send the payment terms to you to sign digitally via DocuSign during onboarding.
 You must sign this document and set up the payment process before you can go live.

-The [payment terms (blank version)]({% link assets/commercialdocs/payment-terms-nhs-notify-blank-for-info.pdf %}) are available for you to read beforehand.
+The <a href="/assets/commercialdocs/Payment%20terms%20NHS%20Notify%20-%20December%202025.pdf" target="_blank">payment terms (blank version)</a> are available for you to read beforehand.

 ## How charges and payment work